Specialized Endoluminal-Endourology Stone Clinic (SEES)

 Vision & Core Values

-'Specialized Endoluminal - Endourology Stone Center' tries to invigorate endourologists to be able to perform all kinds of stone surgery including minimally invasive surgical cases of flexible ureteroscopy and miniaturized-PCNL .
+'Specialized Endoluminal - Endourology Stone Center' tries to invigorate endourologists to be able to perform all kinds of stone surgery including minimally invasive surgical cases of Flexible Ureteroscopy, miniaturized-PCNL, and Combined (Antegrade and Retrograde)Approaches.

-'Specialized Endoluminal - Endourology Stone Center' tries to provide interactive information on endourological stone and prostate surgery, in which we hope will advance urologic health and education.
+'Specialized Endoluminal - Endourology Stone Center' tries to provide interactive information on endourological stone and prostate surgery, in which we hope will contribute to the advance urologic health and education.

 Up-to-date with the latest knowledge and treatment